European Rally Championship: 2013 season

 The 2013 season is the first after the merger between IRC and the old ERC, and also the first after Eurosport became the championship's promoter.
 The season started with the Jänner Rallye in Austria on 3 January 2013, and ended with the Rallye du Valais on 9 November.
 Czech driver Jan Kopecký won the championship.

 2014 season

 The 2014 season started with the Jänner Rallye in Austria on 3 January 2014, and ended with the Tour de Corse on 8 November.
 Finnish driver Esapekka Lappi won the championship and the new Asphalt Masters trophy, while Polish drivers Robert Kubica and Kajetan Kajetanowicz won the Ice Masters and Gravel Masters, respectively.
 French driver Stéphane Lefebvre won the ERC Junior championship.

 2015 season

 The season started with the Jänner Rallye in Austria on 4 January 2015, and ended with the Rallye International du Valais on 7 November.
 For this year the drivers had to register for the championship, and the categories have been renamed into ERC 1 (for S2000, R5 and RRC (last year) cars), ERC 2 (category for R4 production cars (previously titled N4)) and ERC 3 (for R1, R2 and R3 cars).

 Polish driver Kajetan Kajetanowicz won the championship.

+2025 season

+Lancia returns to rally racing after a 32-year absence, with the Lancia Ypsilon Rally4 HF competing in the ERC4 and Junior support categories.
+It also scored a victory in the 2025 Barum Czech Rally Zlín with driver Craig Rahill and co-driver Conor Smith of the Motorsport Ireland Rally Academy team.
+The championship was won by driver Mikołaj Marczyk and co-driver Szymon Gospodarczyk with Škoda Fabia RS Rally2.

+2026 season

+The season saw the return of Lancia with the official Lancia Corse HF team competing in the championship with the Lancia Ypsilon Rally2 HF Integrale, after 33 years of absence of the brand.

+The championship was won by driver Teemu Suninen and co-driver Antti Haapala with Škoda Fabia RS Rally2.